Shikaga/story/index.md

 "There!", a cry went out from the Captain and his heart started pounding, his fear rising, every second expecting a sword to his chest or neck.

-Suddenly her head Emlyn cry out, her voice reverberating off the narrow alley walls, followed by a bone crunching thud as something thundered into the hard stone.
+Suddenly he heard Emlyn cry out, her voice reverberating off the narrow alley walls, followed by a bone crunching thud as something thundered into the hard stone.

 Orin's heart quavered, but he held his eyes tightly shut and counted each of his heart beats, preparing for what was about to come.